biqqles/dataclassy/README.md

 dataclassy also implements all dataclasses' [functions](#functions): `is_dataclass`, `fields`, `replace`, `make_dataclass`, `asdict` and `astuple` (the last two are aliased from `as_dict` and `as_tuple` respectively), and they should work as you expect.

 #### Differences
+Although dataclassy's API is similar to dataclasses', [compatibility with it is not a goal](https://straight-shoota.github.io/crystal-book/feature/tutorials-initial/) (this is similar to the relationship between Crystal and Ruby).

 dataclassy has several important differences from dataclasses, mainly reflective of its minimalistic style and implementation.
 These differences are enumerated below and fully expanded on in the next section.

 |                                 |dataclasses                                 |dataclassy                              |